“I’m pretty confident in my ability to be a good manager, but a lot of it is instinct…I’m not sure I can teach that to others.”

 As the leader, your actions trickle down to create a lasting effect on the culture of your team.

 In an article titled, “A Trickle-Down Model of Abusive Supervision”, the academic journal Personnel Psychology theorized that bad behavior on the part of upper management encourages middle and lower employees to act the same way:

 Your behavior will be emulated by your managers and then be passed down to their employees.
 Even if you don’t encourage a toxic work culture, if one of your managers is and you do nothing about it, it’s going to affect their entire team.

-Who you promote, what you reward, what gets punished, and what gets swept under the rug all signal different things to your employees.
+Who you promote, what you reward, what gets punished, and what gets swept under the rug, all signal different things to your employees.
 Get any of those wrong and you’re on your way to a ticking time bomb and a destructive culture.
-Just ask Uber, Zenefits, and Wells Fargo.
+Just ask Uber, Zenefits, or Wells Fargo.

 To learn more about how a toxic work culture can affect everyone in an organization, read: Toxic Culture: Why Wells Fargo Created Over 3 Million Fake Accounts and Hurt so many Americans.

 - How CEOs unintentionally wreck the culture of their companies (and how to fix it).

 - Find out how culture change was key to the Chicago Cubs winning the World Series.